TheDarren/stanford-webauth/README.md

 This module assumes:

-- You have the wallet module.

-- You have the WebAuth module and the WebAuth keytab can be downloaded by using the server's host keytab with wallet.
+- You have the wallet module and the WebAuth keytab can be downloaded by using the server's host keytab with wallet.

 - You have Stanford repositories configured for RHEL to have access to the